DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: Experiments

 \subsection{Benchmark Results}

 We benchmark the current state-of-the-art multi-object tracking algorithms on MOT17 and DanceTrack.
-The evaluation is performed in the ``private setting'' that the algorithm should do both detection and association.
+The evaluation is in the ``private'' setting that the algorithm performs both detection and association.
+The methods basically inherit the settings on MOT17 for training on DanceTrack training set.
 The benchmark results are reported in Table~\ref{table_mot}.

-In terms of the tracking quality measured by HOTA, IDF1 and AssA, all algorithms show a significant performance gap from MOT17 to DanceTrack.
+For tracking quality measured by HOTA, IDF1 and AssA, all algorithms show a significant performance gap from MOT17 to DanceTrack.
 For all investigated methods, their performance on DanceTrack is far from satisfactory.
-On the other hand, the detection quality metrics, MOTA and DetA, of all algorithms are in fact higher on DanceTrack than on MOT17.
-This suggests that detection is not the bottleneck to have good tracking performance on DanceTrack and continues to highlight the drop of association.
-The challenge on the proposed dataset is to make robust associations against the uniform appearance and the diverse motion of objects.
+Notably, the detection quality metrics, MOTA and DetA, of all algorithms are in fact higher on DanceTrack than on MOT17.
+This suggests that detection is not the bottleneck to have good tracking performance on DanceTrack and further highlights the drop of association performance.
+The benchmark results prove that DanceTrack raises the challenge to make robust association in the cases of the uniform appearance and the diverse motion of objects.